 This edition of The QE2 is Missing was published by Tor Books (1980) and is currently out of print.

 Public Eye was a long-running ITV series from the late-60s to mid-70s, starring Alfred Burke as the misanthropic loner Frank Marker.
 Unlike most other detective series of the era, it eschewed car chases and shoot-outs in favour of an often grim real world approach.
-Cross That Palm When I Come To It was the first of only two spin-off novels from the series and was written by Audley Southcott who, although a TV writer and producer, never wrote for the actual TV series.
+Cross That Palm When I Come To It was the second of only two spin-off novels from the series and was written by Audley Southcott who, although a TV writer and producer, never wrote for the actual TV series.